 Best type of concrete floor paint

-The reason 1-part epoxy paint is the better choice has to do with the properties of epoxy itself.
-When mixed in with the paint, it will provide for a coating that is more resistant to mold and mildew, chemicals, gasoline stains, oil, scuff marks, and chipping.
+The reason 1-Part epoxy paint is the better choice has to do with the properties of the epoxy ester resin that is mixed in with the acrylic latex.
+It helps to provide for a paint that is more resistant to mold and mildew, chemicals, gasoline stains, oil, scuff marks, and chipping.

 Best garage floor paint by brand

 The problem with choosing good garage floor paint is that reviews for these products are all over the map in terms of good and bad.
 Part of the problem is just poor garage floor preparation and application and not with the product itself.
-Plus, this type of garage floor covering does best with foot traffic and not so much with vehicle traffic.
+Plus, this type of garage floor paint does best with foot traffic and not so much with vehicle traffic.

-It has the highest moisture tolerance of other paints, dries to a thicker coating, and it is one of the few paints that don’t require a primer to work at its best.
+It has the highest moisture tolerance of other paints, it dries to a thicker coating, and it is one of the few paints that don’t require a primer to work at its best.
 It also has better reviews regarding resistance to hot tire pick up among other 1-part epoxy garage floor paints.